fountjac/preparation01/preparation02.md

 ## Growing up ##
 I was born and raised in the small town of Saranac, Michigan.
-The level of ruralness my town has is best explained with the fact we had ride your tractor to school day, during the first day of hunting season our attendance at school was typically less than 50%, and occasionally we had an event called "Donkey Basketball".
+The level of ruralness my town has is best explained with the fact we had ride your tractor to school day, during the first day of hunting season our attendance at school was typically less than 50%, and occasionally we had an event called *Donkey Basketball*.
 Yes, we would play basketball while riding donkeys.

 In band I played the tuba, and on the track and field team I threw discus and did pole vaulting.